 Watch and Listen

-Audio: “The Dollar At The Center Of The World,” Planet Money
+Podcast: “The Dollar At The Center Of The World,” Planet Money

-Audio: “TIAA’s Roger Ferguson on Avoiding a Double-Dip Recession,” Leadership Next
+Podcast: “TIAA’s Roger Ferguson on Avoiding a Double-Dip Recession,” Leadership Next

 If you travel often, you’ve probably used a lot of different currencies.
 Pesos, yen, pounds and euros.
 But there is one currency that is desirable pretty much anywhere you go - the U.S. dollar.

 Dollars have a near universal value, and in a pinch, a vendor in a New Dehli market or a waiter in Spain will likely accept one as payment.
 But behind the scenes the dollar is playing another, more important global role, one that many of us find confusing.
 It’s a reserve currency.

 For almost a century, countries have been buying dollars as a kind of insurance policy.
 As a result, around $6.7 trillion U.S. dollars are held in reserve around the world.

 The fact that the dollar is the world’s main reserve currency has given the United States significant economic power.
 It allows the United States to borrow easily, to recover quickly from economic shocks, and to impose sanctions on adversaries.
 But power like that comes with some drawbacks, and there is no guarantee that the dollar will keep its status forever.

 I’m Gabrielle Sierra, and this is Why It Matters.
 Today how the U.S. dollar shapes the world, and what that means for Americans.

 CBS This Morning: 0:02 “The Federal Reserve is taking sweeping action to try to protect the economy from the coronavirus.
 Fed Chairman Jerome Powell announced the interest rate will be drastically cut in one of the biggest Fed moves since the 2008 financial crisis.” https://www.youtube.com/watch?v=4D7_H5ZkoHA